In JavaScript, the special variable

 }

 Fix 3: forEach’s second parameter.
-This method has a second parameter whose value is passed to the callback as this.
+This method has a second parameter whose value is passed to the callback as

 loop: function () {